-- 148. A number of submitters suggested that the 'core' economic principles they identified formed a "regulatory compact" between regulated suppliers, us and/or consumers.
-152 - 149.
+- 143. A number of submitters suggested that the 'core' economic principles they identified formed a regulatory compact between regulated suppliers, us and/or consumers.
+154 - 144.
 A regulatory compact could be understood as an (implicit) agreement between a regulator and regulated parties.
 Submissions imply that the agreement (or understanding) is that regulated suppliers will continue to invest in their networks on the understanding that we will hold true to certain economic principles, such as FCM.
 This, suppliers submitted, will promote certainty and provide investment incentives.
-153 - 150.
-Submitters suggested that the compact stemmed from our previous decisions, as described in the existing IMs and reasons papers.
-154
+155